LonaBam/alx-low_level_programming/0x00-hello_world/README.md

 2-assembler - This script generates the assembly code of a C code and saves it in an putput file 3-name - This script compiles a C file and creates an executable named cisfun 4-puts.c - This C program prints a string
+5-printf.c - This C program prints a string using the printf function